francisco50/AcmApp/README.md

 - Download Android Studio
 - Knowledge in Java
 - Knowledge in XML
-- Readey to learn knew things
+- Readey to learn new things

 ## Teams
 This project is divided into 2 Teams